Rules And Usage Of The Present Perfect Tense With Examples

 Affirmative Present Perfect Tense With Examples

-Let’s see some Affirmative present perfect tense examples.
-These present perfect tense examples will give you an idea of how to form sentences in this tense.
+Here are some examples of sentences in the affirmative present perfect tense.
+These examples will help you understand how to form sentences in this tense:

-We have got permission to access these files.
+• We have received permission to access these files.

 Contraction or Sort Form in Present Perfect Affirmative Sentences